nobe4/nobe4.github.io/_posts/posts/2015-11-10-vim-syntax-generator.markdown

 let g:questions_format="{title}: [{score}/{answers}/{views}]({owner})"
 {% endhighlight %}

-And using only with Vim script an syntax I want to display the datas like:
+And using only with Vim script and syntax I want to display the datas like:

 <style type="text/css">
 #vimCodeElement { font-family: monospace; color: #ffd7af; background-color: #262626; }